muhardianab/face-detection-opencv-cpp/README.md

 ## How to use

-Use the face recognition file
+Use the face detection file

 1. If using vscode, rename `vscode` file as `.vscode` as hidden folder and can be detected by vscode.
 This is vscode setting for build, compiler, and include folder